Ramla: History

-Early Muslim period
+Umayyad period

-The Umayyad prince and governor of Palestine, Sulayman ibn Abd al-Malik, founded Ramla as the seat of his administration, replacing Lydda, the Muslims' original provincial capital.
+The Umayyad prince and governor of Jund Filasṭīn, Sulayman ibn Abd al-Malik, founded Ramla as the seat of his administration, replacing Lydda, the Muslims' original provincial capital.
 Sulayman had been appointed governor by his father Caliph Abd al-Malik before the end of his reign in 705 and continued in office through the reign of his brother Caliph al-Walid I (r.
 705–715), whom he succeeded.
 He died as caliph in 717.
-Ramla remained the capital of Palestine through the Fatimid period (10th–11th centuries).
+Ramla remained the capital of Jund Filasṭīn through the Fatimid period (10th–11th centuries).
 Its role as the principal city and district capital came to an end shortly before the arrival of the First Crusaders in 1099.
 It received its name, the singular form of raml (sand), from the sandy area in which it sat.

 Sulayman's motives for founding Ramla were personal ambition and practical considerations.
 The location of Ramla near Lydda, a long-established and prosperous city, was logistically and economically advantageous.
 The area's economic importance was based on its strategic location at the intersection of the two major roads linking Egypt with Syria (the so-called "Via Maris") and linking Jerusalem with the Mediterranean coast.
 Sulayman established his city in Lydda's vicinity, avoiding Lydda proper.
 This was likely due to a lack of available space for wide-scale development and agreements dating to the Muslim conquest in the 630s that, at least formally, precluded him from confiscating desirable property within Lydda.

 In a tradition recorded by the historian Ibn Fadlallah al-Umari (died 1347), a determined local Christian cleric refused Sulayman's requests for plots in the middle of Lydda.
 Infuriated, he attempted to have the cleric executed, but his local adviser Raja ibn Haywa dissuaded him and instead proposed building a new city at a superior, adjacent site.
 In choosing the site, Sulayman utilized the strategic advantages of Lydda's vicinity while avoiding the physical constraints of an already-established urban center.
 Historian Moshe Sharon holds that Lydda was "too Christian in ethos for the taste of the Umayyad rulers", particularly following the Arabization and Islamization reforms instituted by Abd al-Malik.